Parenting After Separation or Divorce

 Parents have rights and responsibilities - no matter what happens in their relationship with the child’s other parent and no matter what happens in their relationships with other people.
+The law requires that the best interests of the child must be the only consideration when decisions about how a child will be cared for after separation or divorce are made.
 With this in mind, there are things that parents can do to help their child through the separation process and support them as they adjust to a changing family situation.

 Reactions may also vary over time.
 Sometimes a child can’t accept that the separation or divorce is real or permanent and believes that their parents will have to get back together.
 After a while the child may realize that this is not likely to happen and may become angry.
 They might believe that their parents don’t love them, otherwise they would stay together.
 The child might be afraid that they did something to cause their parents’ break up or they might blame one parent more than the other.
 The child might be afraid that one or both parents will stop loving them, just like they stopped loving each other.